 Social AdvocacyWe believe in global citizenship and as such we have a global family.
 We believe that people can live better lives if they have access to the global market place and we are proud to support Social Advocacy/ Artisan initiatives.

-Sustainable FibresWe are committed to ensuring that our garments are made from the most sustainable fibers we can source.
+Sustainable FibersWe are committed to ensuring that our garments are made from the most sustainable fibers we can source.
 Our design and production team are continually working with material specialists to understand the sustainability implications and opportunities for each fiber.

 FootprintWe are committed to knowing and minimizing the environmental footprints of our garments.
 Water, waste and energy are on the radar and we plan to benchmark ourselves with the leaders in the textile industry.
 Ultimately, we hope to be part of a broader movement where the true cost of a garment will be available to consumers.

-But we’d like to take this further and believe all inputs and outputs related to the production of our garments have the opportunity to be reused, recycled and regenerated.
+We are only at the beginning of our circularity efforts but we believe all inputs and outputs related to the production of our garments have the opportunity to be reused, recycled and regenerated.